-The annual Financial Statements of the subsidiaries and related detailed informationwill be kept at the Registered Office of your Company as also at the Registered Officesof the respective Subsidiary Companies and will be available to investors seekinginformation at any time.
+The Annual Financial Statements of the subsidiaries and related detailed informationwill be kept at the Registered Office of your Company as also at the Registered Officesof the respective Subsidiary Companies and will be available to investors seekinginformation at any time.
 They are also available on the website of your Company.
-TheConsolidated Financial results reflect the operations of following subsidiaries: DeepakPhenolics Limited; and Deepak Nitrite Corporation Inc. Your Company has adopted a Policyfor determining Material Subsidiaries in terms of Regulation 16(1)(c) of the ListingRegulations.
-The Policy as approved by the Board is uploaded on your Company's website.
+TheConsolidated Financial Statements reflect the operations of following subsidiaries: DeepakPhenolics Limited; and Deepak Nitrite Corporation Inc. There is no other Company which hasbecome or ceased Subsidiary or Associate of your Company during the year ended March 312020.

 (a) Deepak Phenolics Limited

 (b) Deepak Nitrite Corporation Inc. (USA)

-The Particulars of Loans granted and Investments made by your Company have beendisclosed in the Financial Statements forming part of the Annual Report.
+The Particulars of Loans granted and Investments made by your Company have beendisclosed in the Financial Statements forming part of Annual Report.

-There have been no material changes and commitments affecting the financial position ofyour Company since the close of Financial Year i.e. since March 31 2019 and the date ofthis Report.
+There have been no material changes and commitments affecting the financial position ofyour Company since the close of Financial Year i.e. since March 31 2020 and the date ofthis Report.
 Further it is hereby confirmed that there has been no change in the natureof business of your Company.

 DIRECTORS' RESPONSIBILITY STATEMENT

-A separate report on Corporate Governance is provided together with a Certificate fromShri Dinesh Joshi a Practising Company Secretary M/s.
+A separate report on Corporate Governance is provided together with a Certificate froma Practicing Company Secretary M/s.
 KANJ & Co.
 LLP Company Secretaries Puneregarding compliance of conditions of Corporate Governance as stipulated under the ListingRegulations.

 BUSINESS RESPONSIBILITY REPORT

 As stipulated under Regulation 34 of the Listing Regulations the BusinessResponsibility Report covering initiatives on environmental social and governanceaspects forming part of this Report is annexed as Annexure - B.

 CORPORATE SOCIAL RESPONSIBILITY

-During the year under review your Company has spent ` 250 Lakhs on CSR activities against therequirement of ` 213 Lakhs being 2% of average of the net profits for the preceding three years.
-Your Company has a policy on Corporate SocialResponsibility and the same has been posted on the website of the Company at www.godeepak.com/wp-content/themes/twentysixteen/companyfiles/corporate_governance_report/DNL_Corporate%20Social%20Responsibility%20Policy.pdf The Report on CSR activities in termsof the requirements of Companies (Corporate Social Responsibility Policy) Rules 2014 isannexed herewith as Annexure - C which forms part of this Report.
+During the year under review your Company has spent Rs.
+3.48 Crores on CSRactivities against the requirement of Rs.
+3.03 Crores being 2% of average of the NetProfits for the preceding three years.
+Your Company has a policy on Corporate SocialResponsibility and the same has been posted on the website of your Company athttps://www.godeepak.com/wp-content/themes/twentysixteen/companyfiles/corporate_governance_report/DNL_Corporate%20Social%20Responsibility%20Policy.pdf The Report on CSR activities in termsof the requirements of Companies (Corporate Social Responsibility Policy) Rules 2014 isannexed herewith as Annexure - C which forms part of this Report.

 NOMINATION AND REMUNERATION POLICY

-Your Company has adopted a Nomination and Remuneration Policy for the Directors KeyManagerial Personnel and Senior Management employees pursuant to the requirement of Section 178 of theAct and the Listing Regulations.
+Your Company has adopted a Nomination and Remuneration Policy for the Directors KeyManagerial Personnel and other employees pursuant to the requirement of Section 178 of theAct and the Listing Regulations.

 PARTICULARS OF EMPLOYEES

-Disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197 of the Companies Act 2013 and Rule 5(1) of Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 have been annexed to this report asAnnexure - G.
+Disclosures with respect to the remuneration of Directors Key Managerial Personnel andemployees as required under Section 197 of the Act and Rule 5(1) of Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 as amended forms part of thisReport as Annexure - F.